 WORK PORTFOLIO

 This is a portfolio of work examples that characterise the wide range of my professional and public services, including learning resources and collections, as well as one-off personal projects.
 Not all commercial projects can be shared publicly but the work that is shown is created and shared with the motivation of spreading knowledge about good data visualisation practice.
-Click on these navigation buttons below to jump to the relevant sections below.

 Resources & Collections